ramos-j/docs/Maker.md

 MKR is the name of the token that act as shares in the Maker DAO.
 The price of MKR depends on the performance of the dai.

 All dai borrowers pay a *stability fee* which is funneled to MKR owners with Buy&Burn.
-In return, Maker acts as a market maker of last resort that automatically liquidates debt that has become too risky.
+Buy&Burn means using income to buy up MKR shares and permanently destroy them.
+In return, Maker acts as a market maker of last resort that automatically liquidates risky CDPs.

 The total MKR supply starts at 1,000,000 MKR.
 Before deployment of the system 421,897 MKR (42.1897%) was distributed to founders and early buyers.